Tzeak/yumlog/README.md

 The app now uses Clerk.dev for user authentication:

-- Users sign in with their phone number
+- Users sign in with their email address and password
 - Each user has their own private meal log
 - Authentication is handled via JWT tokens
 - User data is stored locally in SQLite